- Efforts and the International Fortress Council ->

 Austria and Malta

-At the 2019 General Assembly, to be held on October 11th, 2019 (place not yet known), the Österreichische Gesellschaft für Festungsforschung (OeGF) (Austrian Society for Fortification Research) and the Fondazzjoni Wirt Artna (Malta Heritage Trust) will be welcomed as new members.
+At the 2019 General Assembly, to be held on October 10th, 2019 (Graz), the Österreichische Gesellschaft für Festungsforschung (OeGF) (Austrian Society for Fortification Research) and the Fondazzjoni Wirt Artna (Malta Heritage Trust) will be welcomed as new members.

 Dott.ssa Maria Cristina Ronc, Direttore Associazione Forte di Bard and Andrea Kupka, President of the International Fortress Council during the meeting with Italian fortress-organisations